hostinger/builder-interview-challenge/README.md

 ## Pokedex Vite

-Same as Pokedex Vue, but uses Vue 3 and Vite
+Same as Pokedex Vue, but uses Vue 3 and Vite.

 ## Redirects

 Create a Node.js application using Typescript or Javascript which generates 301 redirect path list.
 Based on real issue at Zyro.
 Great for TDD!

+## Influencer insights

+Marketing team needs your help.
+Present a high-level overview of a DIY data analytics pipeline.